timescale/docs/install/installation-kubernetes.md

 ### Connecting to TimescaleDB using an External IP

 <highlight type="note">
-If you configured the user credentials in the `my_values.yaml` file, then you dont have to decode the passwords.
+If you configured the user credentials in the `my_values.yaml` file, you don't need to decode the passwords.

 </highlight>